Reham Khan

+She launched the Pakistan Republic Party in July 2025, aiming to end dynastic politics in Pakistan.

-Personal life
+Early life

 Reham was born to Nayyar Ramzan, a Pakistani physician.
-She is ethnically of Pashtun origins from the Lughmani clan, a sub-clan of the Swati tribe.
-She is fluent in four languages which include English, Urdu, Pashto and her ancestral Hindko.
+She is part of the Lughmani Sarkheli clan, a sub-clan of the Swati ethnic group.
+She is fluent in four languages: English, Urdu, Pashto and her ancestral Hindko.
 Her family hails from the town of Baffa, lying 15 km west of Mansehra in Khyber Pakhtunkhwa province.
 Her parents moved to Libya in the late 1960s, where Reham was born in Ajdabiya in 1973.
 She has one sister and one brother.

-She is the niece of Abdul Hakeem Khan who was a former governor of the Khyber-Pakhtunkhwa province and former Chief Justice of Peshawar High Court.
+Khan is the niece of Abdul Hakeem Khan, a former governor of the Khyber-Pakhtunkhwa province and former Chief Justice of Peshawar High Court.

 Reham has a Bachelor Degree in Education from Jinnah College for Women, Peshawar.

-She married Ejaz Rehman (Spelling variants include Ijaz), her first cousin and British psychiatrist, when she was 19.
-Following their divorce, Khan began working as a broadcast journalist.
-She has three children who have lived with her since the divorce.

-On 6 January 2015, Imran Khan confirmed his marriage to Reham which ended on 30 October 2015 in a divorce.